What Makes You a High-Risk Driver?

 Top High-Risk Insurance Companies

 Progressive consistently ranks among the best options for high-risk drivers, particularly those with DUI convictions or at-fault accidents.
-They offer SR-22 filing in most states, extensive discount programs, and competitive monthly rates for high-risk profiles.
-Their Snapshot telematics program can also reward improving drivers with meaningful savings.
+They offer SR-22 filing in most states, extensive discount programs, and their Snapshot telematics program can meaningfully reward improving drivers.
+MoneyGeek scores Progressive a 90/100 for this segment.

-GEICO earned a 2025 Bankrate Award for high-risk coverage and offers some of the lowest post-violation rates nationally.
+GEICO earned a 5.0 NerdWallet rating for high-risk coverage and offers some of the lowest post-violation rates nationally.
 They handle SR-22 and FR-44 filings and maintain low complaint ratios, making them a top pick for drivers seeking reliable coverage after serious violations.
 If you're in Florida, understanding FR-44 insurance requirements is especially important.

 The General specializes exclusively in high-risk and non-standard insurance.
 They accept drivers other companies won't insure and offer flexible payment plans, though their rates may be higher than mainstream competitors.
-The General provides options for drivers with multiple violations, suspended licenses, and serious accidents.
+They provide options for drivers with multiple violations, suspended licenses, and serious accidents.

 Direct Auto focuses on high-risk drivers and maintains physical office locations in many states, allowing face-to-face consultations for drivers who prefer in-person service.